13 effective ways to learn Spanish for adults: Learn a language without leaving home

 If you’d like someone else to do the graft of creating cards for you, you can get full packs of flashcards designed to help adults learn Spanish.

-6. Get into a Spanish-learning podcast for adults
+6. Get into a podcast made for adults learning Spanish

 For all you audio learners out there, podcasts are a fantastic way to learn Spanish for adults.
 Podcasts are something you can have on in the background while you do other stuff, therefore there’s really very little excuse for not having the time to study Spanish at home with these!

-Can’t make it to a real-life class? iTalki is the next best thing.
-On this platform, you can find language teachers or just conversation partners for any skill level.
-Tutors log in from all over the world, and they set their own pricing.
-Being a relatively inexpensive part of the world to live, 1-on-1 tutors in Latin America tend to go for extremely low rates (some as low as $1, but I’ve always felt it would be too exploitative to hire someone for that amount).
+Being a relatively inexpensive part of the world to live, 1-on-1 Spanish tutors in Latin America tend to go for extremely low rates (some as low as $1, but I’ve always felt it would be too exploitative to hire someone for that amount).

 Even now, I have a weekly session (ok, ok, I’ve been lazy recently) with John in Bogotá, who keeps my conversation levels from falling too low.
 We don’t have structured lessons, but we read news articles we’re both interested in and then have a casual debate about what we just read.
-There are other tutors on there who offer stricter language school-style curricula; you’ve just got to watch their profile videos to see who would suit you best!Click here to get $10 credit for classes when you spend $20 on iTalki.
+For me, it’s solidly one of the best ways to learn Spanish for adults.

 Learning Spanish at home is no good at all if you’re not doing anything to reinforce it outside of your study sessions.
 It’s one thing reading and writing in another language, but using what you’ve taught yourself to form your own sentences is a big part of learning a language.
 So to do this… talk to yourself.
 Or talk to a pet.
 Or talk to your refrigerator for all I care, just talk.